FluBBaOfWard/NitroSwan/README.md

 This is a Bandai WonderSwan (Color/Crystal) & PocketChallenge V2 emulator for the Nintendo DS.

+Savestates doesn't work yet
 ## How to use:

-Depending on your flashcart you might have to DLDI patch the emulator.
-Create a folder named "nitroswan" in either the root of your flash card or in the data folder.
-Now put game/bios files into a folder where you have roms.
+1. Create a folder named "nitroswan" in either the root of your flash card or in the data folder.
+This is where settings and save files end up.
+2. Now put game/bios files into a folder where you have roms.
+3. Depending on your flashcart you might have to DLDI patch the emulator.

 The save files should be compatible with most other WonderSwan emulators.

 When the emulator starts, you can either press L+R or tap on the screen to open